-First, we mention that the methods of (33) interpolate this one-dimensional curve as the intersection of n+1=4 hyper-surfaces, which are in fact ruled surfaces.
+First, we mention that the methods of [30] interpolate this one-dimensional curve as the intersection of n + 1 = 4 hyper-surfaces, which are in fact ruled surfaces.
 These ruled surfaces correspond to random (generic) projections.
-Lemma 5.3 in (33) expresses the fact that the irreducible component, corresponding to this one-dimensional curve, is precisely cut out by the intersection of these 4 ruled hyper-surfaces.
-Equivalently in terms of generic coordinates X, Y, Z, which are random linear combinations of x, y, z, the irreducible component is defined in terms of 4 polynomials in X, Y, Z. Three of the polynomials are bivariate polynomials (of (X,Y), (X,Z), and (Y,Z) respectively) and correspond to projections onto the generic coordinate hyperplanes.
+Lemma 5.3 in [30] expresses the fact that the irreducible component, corresponding to this one-dimensional curve, is precisely cut out by the intersection of these 4 ruled hyper-surfaces.
+Equivalently in terms of generic coordinates X, Y, Z, which are random linear combinations of x, y, z, the irreducible component is defined in terms of 4 polynomials in X, Y, Z. Three of the polynomials are bivariate polynomials (of(X,Y), (X,Z), and(Y,Z)) respectively) and correspond to projections onto the generic coordinate hyperplanes.
 Triangular decomposition of this one-dimensional curve should require only 2 rather than 4 polynomials.
 However, approximate triangular representations in the generic coordinates can be extracted by choosing subsystems of 2 polynomials from the 3 bivariate polynomials.
 Note that, in general, such triangular representations will have excess components (removed by intersection with the remaining polynomials).
-In some cases, excess components do not occur (a fact that can be checked in a number of ways, e.g. by numerical membership testing, or testing numerically for irreducibility).
+In some cases, excess components don't occur (a fact that can be checked in a number of ways, e.g. by numerical membership testing, or testing numerically for irreducibility).
 In this case, a tight generic triangular representation is determined.

-We now briefly discuss the task of finding triangular decompositions in terms of the original coordinates $x,\,y,\,z$, rather than the generic coordinates.
-It is clear from our comments above, in the linear case, that we need an ordering of the variables that is numerically stable, and should be applicable even in the nonlinear case.
+We now briefly discuss the task of finding triangular decompositions in terms of the original coordinates x, y, z, rather than the generic coordinates.
+It is clear from our comments above, in the linear case, that we need an ordering of the variables that is numerically stable, and should be applicable even in the non-linear case.
 Here, we require a projection that maps the nonlinear curve onto one which has the same dimension.
 The linearization shows that any projection will have this property.
 This projection can be interpolated, so the degree of the interpolated curve is important.
-The approach of (33) determines that the degree of the curve is 3, and this can only drop upon projection.
+The approach of [30] determines that the degree of the curve is 3, and this can only drop on projection.
 So a second obvious property for a 'good' projection is that this degree not be diminished.
+At this stage, we have reached the limits of the applicability of the methods presented in this current paper.